 cuda-nvml-devel) and no longer provided as part of the GPU Deployment kit.

-- Included is also the NVENC (Nvidia Encoder) header, docs and code samples.
+- Included is also the Video Codec SDK (Decoder/Encoder) headers, docs and code samples.
 Again, this uses a different version than the drivers.

 - All the libraries are split into subpackages, much like in the original Nvidia CUDA repository.
 This allows you to install and build software relying on specific components without the need to install all the CUDA toolkit just to satisfy a library dependency.
 With the new packaging organization, the original